 That depends entirely on the kind of workouts you perform.
 Most people would like to go with a rack while performing any kind of barbell workout.
 Racks allow you to lift a few extra pounds without the need for a spotter.
 They are safe, stable and necessary in my opinion.

 But if you do not have room for a rack, or have just started off with barbell training, then you can very well pick a much shorter barbell.

 During the course of my research, I analyzed both categories.
-Barbells that can be racked for squats, overhead presses & bench presses, as well as shorter ones that can be used without a full-sized rack.
+Barbells that can be racked for squats, overhead presses & bench presses, as well as shorter ones that can be used with a compact, space-saving rack.